 This post may contain affiliate links for your convenience.
 If you make a purchase through one of my links I will earn a small commission at no additional cost to you.

 We’ve all seen those adorable Christmas villages displayed during the holidays.
 They truly are beautiful, but the reality is that those scenes can cost hundreds of dollars!
-So, if you’ve always wanted to have a beautiful Christmas scene on your table, then this project is for you!
+So, if you’ve always wanted a beautiful Christmas scene on your table, this project is for you!

+It’s a great way to spruce up your holiday decor this Christmas season.
 The best part?
-This project is so incredibly simple, it’s economical, and it’s absolutely stunning!
+This project is so incredibly simple, it’s economical, and it’s absolutely stunning.

 Supplies for the Paper Christmas Village